 |“medication abortion”||“medical abortion” or “chemical abortion”|

 |“pregnant person” or “people who have abortions”||“woman” and other gender exclusive language (see the Inclusiveness and Representation section below)|

-Texas is currently facing devastating restrictions on access to abortion care, essentially making all abortion care impossible to access for folks in the state.
-In addition to the “Say This, Not That” section above, here is some general messaging guidance on when reporting on Texas’ S.B.
-8:
+Texas, Idaho, Oklahoma, and a growing list of other states aiming to ban abortion are currently facing devastating restrictions on access to abortion care, essentially making all abortion care impossible to access for folks in the state.
+In addition to the “Say This, Not That” section above, here is some general messaging guidance when discussing these dangerous bills and laws: